mediaworx/opencms-xmlutils/README.md

 opencms-xmlutils
 ================

-Some XML helper methods, used by opencms-manifestgenerator and opencms-modulepackager
+A class containing XML helper methods, used by the opencms-manifestgenerator, the opencms-modulepackager and the opencms-intellijplugin.